vrooje/ScienceTeamGuide/Draft Guide.md

 The second is short comments on an object or collection.
 People typically use these to quickly tag objects.

-The third is more in-depth discussion which is for longer posts and again on this page you can see someone asking in the Chat board whether there is one or two porcupines in the image (the thread is call '2 or 1').
+The third is more in-depth discussion which is for longer posts.
 When people start these 'faceted' discussions they also show up in the boards under the same Chat heading.
-You can see the same discussion here.

 ### Talk is dynamic